lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 exist to hold and display our content online?
 {: .f2}

-I’ve struggled with this question for years: it’s resulted in bursts of energy towards new designs and new writing, coupled with long, long periods of quiet.
+I’ve struggled with these questions for years: it’s resulted in bursts of energy towards new designs and new writing, coupled with long, long periods of quiet.

 <h2 class="f6 ttu tracked mt5 lh-title">Principles</h2>